dnlgmz/dnlgmz/README.md

 ### Hello ✨ I am Daniel!

-My webiste is <a href="https://www.danieljgomez.org">here</a>.
+My website is <a href="https://www.danieljgomez.org">here</a>.

 - 🔭 My present graduate studies is in Multiomics, Genome Bioinformatics, and Computational Biology and my previous research has been in multiple areas and fields of Medicine: Tropical Medicine, Medical Microbiology, Pharmacology, Cell and Molecular Biology, Microbiology and Immunology, Structural Biology, Infectious Disease, Bioengineering, and Cancer Biology.

-- Presently, I am doing my thesis research in exercise multiomics, creating spatial maps at the single-cell level.
+- Presently, I am doing my thesis research in exercise medicine, multiomics, creating spatial maps at the single-cell level.

 Research:
 - Precision Bioinformatics